denten-books/plain-text/2-device.md

 > understanding, like a parrot [@gillespie_primal_1978, 32].

 Without the box the child cannot create.
-Like the parrot of Descartes he mimics creation, on the surface without the corresponding deep structures.
-In the latter half of the 20th century, the philosopher John Searle would ask a similar question in his famous Chinese Room thought experiment [@searle_minds_1980].
+Like the parrot of Descartes he mimics creation on the surface.
+Nothing in the mind of such an automaton corresponds to the surface phenomenon.
+The child speaks, without thinking---that is without the appropriate deep structure that should accompany proper poiesis.
+The philosopher John Searle would later pose a similar question in his famous Chinese Room thought experiment [@searle_minds_1980].
 Can a contraption be said to "speak" a language if inside it contains only a dictionary for looking up the correct answers to any given query?
-His answer was again, no. The room cannot speak a language in the way a fluent speaker can.
-The external signs of whatever is meant by "speaking" and "understanding" must correspond to the appropriate internal mental states [@searle_minds_1980].
-Plato, Descartes, Kuhlman, and Searle all pose a version of the same thought experiment, which aims to draw a line between the surface appearance of knowledge and "deep understanding."
+A man inside the room sorts the answers blindly.
+He does not understand the language, yet the contraption appears to respond properly.
+Is it enough to appear to understand, in other words, or should we say that understanding must involve some other mechanism, turned inward?
+Searle argued that his room, a kind of an automated chat robot, could not be properly said to speak a language in the way a fluent speaker can.
+For Searle and other so-called "internalists," the external signs of whatever is meant by "speaking" and "understanding" must correspond to some appropriate internal mental states [@searle_minds_1980].
+Plato, Descartes, Kuhlman, and Searle all pose a version of the same thought experiment, which aims to draw a line between the surface appearance of knowledge and an idea of deep, structural understanding opposed to mere functionalism.
 Reading should, these thinkers intuit, leave something behind.
 A text must be somehow "joined and united" with the body and to continue to produce meaning, independent of the original inscription.
-The inside and the outside should stand in accordance.
+For the internalists, the inside and the outside should achieve a measure of accordance.

-Recall the famous *pharmakon* passage from Plato's *Phaedrus*, which explores the relationship between type and mental impression.
+Recall the famous *pharmakon* passage from Plato's *Phaedrus*, which explores the relationship between writing and mental impression.
 At the conclusion of the dialog, King Thamus objects to the technology (*ta tekhnēs*) of the written word, as he believes it will foster forgetfulness in the people who use it.
-Plato writes: "Their faith in extrinsic writing [*graphō exōthen*], by means of foreign impressions [*allotrion tupōn*] will diminish their intrinsic [*endothen autous*] capacity to remember" [@plato_plato:_1999].[^ln1-platotr] Plato thus contrasts the exterior figure [*graphō exōthen*] with the intrinsic [*endothen*] human capacity to remember.
+Plato writes: "Their faith in extrinsic writing [*graphō exōthen*], by means of foreign impressions [*allotrion tupōn*] will diminish their intrinsic [*endothen autous*] capacity to remember" [@plato_plato:_1999].[^ln1-platotr] Plato thus contrasts the exterior figure of the inscription [*graphō exōthen*] with the intrinsic [*endothen*] human capacity to remember.
 The Greek *tupōn*, related to the English "type," literally means an impression.
 And in this case it is "foreign" or "othered" [*allotrion*].
 It comes from without.
 Like Moreno after him, Thamus finds thought externalized through typography problematic.
 True memory and thought for them both must come from within: it must be autopoietic and not allopoietic activity.
-For this reason, Socrates asks the young man to stop reciting the speech by heart.
-He wants Phaedrus to think for himself and not to merely regurgitate the thought of another.
+For this reason, Socrates asks the young man to stop reciting the speech by heart in the beginning of the dialog.
+He wants Phaedrus to think for himself and not to merely regurgitate the thought of another---not be a parrot or an automaton in other words.
 To truly understand something and to make a show of their comprehension, readers must do more than
 read: they must internalize.
 Much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression [*tupōn*] on the